 In 2014 Marion and I and a small group took a bus from Kathmandu to Lambagar and walked north to Lapchi, over very challenging terrain.
-After a hard day trekking I asked Namgyal, our guide, if we’d ever hike high enough to leave the leeches behind.
+After a hard day trekking I asked Namgyal, our guide, if we’d ever hike to a high enough altitude to leave the leeches behind.
 He said, “Yes, tomorrow.
 Tomorrow we go higher and leave the black leeches behind.”
 He paused.
 “But then we walk through the yellow leech area, higher up.
 They drop from the trees.”

-Marion chimed in, “Yes, sorry, monsoon is not the best season for this, but it was the only time we all had free.”
+Marion chimed in, “Yes, so sorry, monsoon is not the best season for this, but it was the only time we all had free.”

-When I played around with the music back in Minnesota the images returned: here is a crevasse in Lapchi, here is a stupa.
+When I played around with the music back in Minnesota the images returned: --here is a crevasse in Lapchi, here is a stupa--

 Inbred Process: Working Alone and Titles

 Back in Minnesota I'd sometimes go to a local coffee shop with my laptop, headphones, and rough mixes to work.
 I’d edit with the coffee shop’s patrons in view.
 I’d assemble sound prodded vaguely by what I saw and heard.